oozcitak/SapCleaner/README.md

 # SapCleaner

-SapCleaner is a windows application which searhes folders for Sap2000 analysis diles and deletes them to reclaim hard disk space.
+SapCleaner is a windows application which searches the file system for Sap2000 analysis files and deletes them to reclaim hard disk space.